uol-mediaprocessing-2021-2022/students_projects-can-i-read-it/README.md

 The dropdown menu labeled color removal method allow you select a method for removing the colour from the image.

 ## Change settings for Tesseract
-The dropdown menus in box 4 allow you to change the picture segmentation mode tesseract will be using
+The dropdown menus in box 4 allow you to change the picture segmentation mode tesseract will be using and the language tesseract uses for text detection.
+Please note that if you want to use